keboola/developers-docs/extend/registration/deployment.md

     tags: true
 {% endhighlight %}

-You can see the code in the [Sample repository](https://github.com/keboola/docs-deploy-example-tests).

 The commands above do as follows:

 - Build the application image and tag it `my-application`.
 - Pull the developer portal cli client [Developer Portal CLI](https://github.com/keboola/developer-portal-cli-v2).
 - Get the application's KBC repository url from the developer portal.
 - Tag the image as `master`.
 - Push the image to the repository.
 - Pull the job runner cli client [Syrup PHP CLI](https://github.com/keboola/syrup-php-cli).
-- Run the specified test job on KBC using the `/{component}/{config}/run/tag/{tag}` -- [Keboola Docker API].(http://docs.kebooladocker.apiary.io/#reference/run/create-a-job-with-image/run-job).
+- Run the specified test job on KBC using the `/{component}/{config}/run/tag/{tag}` -- [Keboola Docker API](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job-with-image/run-job).

+Note that if you want to run multiple test jobs, simply repeat the command with the different configuration IDs that you would like to test.

-Now when you commit to the application repository, the docker image will be built and using a `master` tag, it will be tested in production KBC.
+When you commit to the application repository, the docker image will be built and using a `master` tag, it will be tested in production KBC.
 It will not be deployed to production however!
 When you create a new tag (`x.y.z`) in the repository, the docker image will be build and tested using the
 `master` tag and if all succeeds, it will deploy the specified tag (`x.y.z`) into KBC --- a new version will be available in production.
+You can see the code in the [Sample repository](https://github.com/keboola/docs-deploy-example-tests).

 You can see both [`.travis.yml`](https://github.com/keboola/docker-demo-app/blob/master/.travis.yml) and the deploy script ([`deploy.sh`](https://github.com/keboola/docker-demo-app/blob/master/deploy.sh))